Éric Bélanger

 Éric Bélanger (born December 16, 1977) is a Canadian former professional ice hockey player.
 He played the majority of his professional career as a centre in the National Hockey League (NHL), representing the Los Angeles Kings, Carolina Hurricanes, Atlanta Thrashers, Minnesota Wild, Washington Capitals, Phoenix Coyotes and Edmonton Oilers.
-He was originally drafted in the fourth round, 96th overall, in the 1996 NHL Entry Draft by Los Angeles.
+He was originally drafted in the fourth round, 96th overall, in the 1996 NHL entry draft by Los Angeles.

 In 2021, Bélanger was named the first head coach the Trois-Rivières Lions, an expansion team in the ECHL affiliated with the Montreal Canadiens.
+He has also served as an assistant coach for the UQTR Patriotes men's ice hockey team.

 Playing career

+Minor hockey

 As a youth, Bélanger played in the 1991 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Orford, Quebec.

+Junior hockey

+Beauport Harfangs (1994–1997)

+Bélanger was selected 35th overall in the third round of the 1994 Quebec Major Junior Hockey League Entry Draft by the Beauport Harfangs.
+In his first season with Beauport, Bélanger played in 71 games and scored 12 goals and 40 points.
+In the 1995 QMJHL playoffs, Bélanger scored five goals and 14 points as the Harfangs were eliminated in the semifinals by the Hull Olympiques.

+In 1995–96, Bélanger scored 83 points and 35 goals in 59 games.
+The Harfangs made the playoffs again in 1996, where Bélanger scored 13 goals and 27 points in 20 games as the Harfangs fell in five games in the QMJHL finals to the Granby Predateurs.

+Bélanger was selected 96th overall by the Los Angeles Kings in the 1995 NHL entry draft.
+He played his final season of junior hockey in 1996–97, playing 31 games for Beauport before being moved to the Rimouski Oceanic.
+He played 31 games for Rimouski, where he scored 26 goals and 67 points for a total of 117 points on the season.
+In the playoffs, he scored two goals and five points in four games.